-Name and Municipality of Residence Independent Financially Literate Relevant Education and Experience Sophia Langlois Calgary, Alberta Y Y Ms. Langlois is currently a board member, chair of the audit committee and a member of the governance, human resources and compensation committee of Loop Energy Inc. She has been involved with numerous not-for-profit organizations and is presently on the board and chairs the audit committee at Telus Spark Science Centre.
+Name and Municipality of Residence Independent Financially Literate Relevant Education and Experience Sophia Langlois Calgary, Alberta Y Y Ms. Langlois currently sits on the board of Pason systems Inc. where she serves as Chair of the Corporate Governance and Nomination Committee, and is a member of the Audit Committee.
+Ms.Langlois is also a director of Endo Inc. where she serves as Chair of the Audit Committee and Compensation Committee, as well as a member of their compliance committee.
+Ms. Langlois has been involved with numerous not-for-profit organizations and is presently on the board as Vice Chair at Telus Spark Science Centre.
 She was a Partner at KPMG Canada from 2006 until early 2020.
 She has 28 years of experience in a broad range of industries delivering assurance and securities services and also led the Corporate Services group for KPMG Calgary and was the KPMG National Audit Partner in charge of People Strategy for three years.
-Ms. Langlois holds a Bachelor of Commerce degree with a major in Accounting from the University of Calgary, CPA,CA designation, a CPHR designation and the ICD.D designation from the Institute of Corporate Directors.
+Ms. Langlois holds a Bachelor of Commerce degree with a major in Accounting from the University of Calgary, CPA, CA designation, a CPHR designation and the ICD.D designation from the Institute of Corporate Directors.
 Peter Grosskopf Toronto, Ontario Y Y Mr. Grosskopf is CEO of Sprott Capital Partners and a private investor in the resource sector.
 Peter served as Chief Executive Officer of Sprott Inc. for 12 years until 2022, leading the Company during its growth from \$5 billion to more than \$20 billion of assets under management.
 Prior to joining Sprott, Mr. Grosskopf was President of Cormark Securities Inc. He has a track record of building and growing businesses including Newcrest Capital Inc. which was acquired by the TD Bank Financial Group in 2000.
 Mr. Grosskopf serves on the Board of Agnico Eagle Mines Ltd. and the World Gold Council.
 He is a CFA® charterholder and earned an Honours Degree in Business Administration and a Masters of Business Administration from the Richard Ivey School of Business at the University of Western Ontario.

-Name and Municipality of Residence Independent Financially Literate Relevant Education and Experience Kim Lynch Proctor Calgary, Alberta Y Y Ms. Lynch Proctor is an experienced board director, private equity executive, lawyer, and accountant with over 20 years of experience.
-She is a director of Paramount Resources Ltd. (TSX: POU), where she serves as Chair of the Audit Committee and member of the Reserves and Governance Committees, and of MEG Energy Corp.
-(TSX: MEG), where she is a member of the Audit and Human Resources and Compensation Committees.
-She also serves as a director of several non-profit organizations.
+Kim Lynch Proctor Calgary, Alberta Y Y Ms. Lynch Proctor is an experienced board director, private equity executive, lawyer, and accountant with over 25 years of experience.
+She is a director of Paramount Resources Ltd. (TSX: POU), where she serves as Chair of the Audit Committee and member of the Reserves and Governance Committees, of MEG Energy Corp.
+(TSX: MEG), where she is a member of the Audit and Human Resources and Compensation Committees and of Freehold Royalties Ltd. (TSX: FRU), where she is a member of the Audit and Governance and Nominating Committees.
+She has also served as a director of several non-profit organizations.
 From 2009 to 2016, Ms. Lynch Proctor was the Chief Financial Officer and General Counsel of KERN Partners, a Calgary based energy focused private equity firm, and prior thereto a practising lawyer and chartered professional accountant with Felesky Flynn LLP, Bennett Jones LLP, and Deloitte, respectively, advising corporate clients on domestic and international transactions.
 Ms. Lynch Proctor obtained both a Bachelor of Commerce and a Bachelor of Law degree from the University of Calgary, a Master of Laws degree from New York University, is a Chartered Professional Accountant, and holds an ICD.D designation from the Institute of Corporate Directors.